-The purpose of Administrative Letter 2015-03 is to advise insurers of certain provisions of the Terrorism Risk Insurance Program Reauthorization Act of 2015 amending and extending the Terrorism Risk Insurance Act of 2002 (the Act) by reauthorization (the Act), which may require insurers to submit a filing of policy language and applicable rates as a result of the Act.
-For further details related to the Act, please consult the Act itself.
+The purpose of Administrative Letter 2020-07 is to advise insurers of certain provisions of the Terrorism Risk Insurance Program Reauthorization Act of 2019 amending and extending the Terrorism Risk Insurance Act of 2002.
+All references to the Terrorism Risk Insurance Act of 2002 and subsequent reauthorizations will be hereafter referenced as "the Act".
+The 2019 reauthorization of the Act does not require any filing actions by insurers.
+For further details, please consult the Act itself.

-Further, Administrative Letter 2015-03 brings forward relevant provisions of previously issued administrative letters to address filing-related requirements pertaining to coverage for terrorism risk in property and casualty insurance contracts.
-The previously issued administrative letters listed above are hereby withdrawn.
+Further, Administrative Letter 2020-07 brings forward relevant provisions of previously issued administrative letters to address filing-related requirements pertaining to coverage for terrorism risk in property and casualty insurance contracts.
+The previously issued administrative letter listed above is hereby withdrawn.